Red-breasted nuthatch: Taxonomy

+Etymology

 Like all nuthatches, the red-breasted nuthatch is assigned to the genus Sitta (Linnaeus, 1758), a name derived from sittē (σίττη), the Ancient Greek word for the Eurasian nuthatch.
 The specific epithet canadensis is Neo-Latin for "belonging to Canada".
 "Nuthatch" is a linguistic corruption of "nuthack", referring to the bird's habit of wedging nuts into cracks in tree bark and hacking at them until they break open.
 "Red-breasted" is a reference to the rusty colour of the male's underparts.